tomwladjackowski/internship-assignment/README.md

 ## Usage

 The API has two endpoints:
-- 1.'GET' '/health' - responds to a GET requests with status 200 to show the server is running
+- 1. `GET` `/health` - responds to a GET requests with status 200 to show the server is running
-- 2.'GET' '/api/v1/deliver-order-price-service' - endpoint for our delivery price calculation service
+- 2. `GET` `/api/v1/deliver-order-price-service` - endpoint for our delivery price calculation service

 delivery-order-price-service requires following query parameters:
-- 1.venue_slug (string): The unique identifier (slug) for the venue from which the delivery order will be placed
+- 1. `venue_slug`(string): The unique identifier (slug) for the venue from which the delivery order will be placed
-- 2.cart_value: (integer): The total value of the items in the shopping cart
+- 2. `cart_value`: (integer): The total value of the items in the shopping cart
-- 3.user_lat (number with decimal point): The latitude of the user's location
+- 3. `user_lat` (number with decimal point): The latitude of the user's location
-- 4.user_lon (number with decimal point): The longitude of the user's location
+- 4. `user_lon` (number with decimal point): The longitude of the user's location

 and returns a response in the following format:
 ```json